State of Aging in TN

 The Tennessee Commission on Aging and Disability's (TCAD) Aging Commission Liaison, Anna Lea Cothron, interviews Ed Cole about the current and future transportation needs of older Tennesseans.
+(Audio only.)

 Following his retirement from a career in local and state government, as well as the non-profit community, Ed Cole is now active in several Tennessee community initiatives.
 He currently leads the Senior Transportation Leadership Coalition of the Greater Nashville Council on Aging, for which he serves on the board.
 He serves as the Governor’s Appointee for Nashville-Davidson County on the Regional Transportation Authority (RTA) and is the Metropolitan Nashville-Davidson County representative on the Cheatham County Railroad Authority (CCRA).
 Additionally, he is a member of the Downtown Nashville Rotary Club and other professional organizations, has served in leadership roles for numerous non-profit organizations, and is currently on the board of the Greater Nashville Council on Aging.